MicahJ2005/solo_project/README.md

 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

+To quickly view the fully functioning application, navigate to https://glacial-dawn-27008.herokuapp.com/#/home

+If you desire to run the code on a seperate client and server, follow the steps laid out below.

 ## Download This Repository

 * You are encouraged to Download a zip file of this repository.
 Click the `Clone or Download` button and select `Download Zip`.